 With estimated reserves of some 1,953 tons of gold (62.8 Moz), Sukhoy Log in the Irkutsk region of Russia is one of the world's largest untapped deposits of gold.
-In January 2017, the right to develop the formerly state-owned deposit, which is located next to Kopy Goldfields' project areas in Lena Goldfields, was sold to a joint venture.
+In January 2017, the right to develop the formerly state-owned deposit, which is located next to Kopy Goldfields' project areas in Lena Goldfields, was sold to a joint venture aiming to start gold production there in the mid 2020's.